asseco-pst/libero/README.md

 usage: libero -container <CONTAINER> [-host] [...]
 Install an application in either WildFly, WebSphere or as a Windows service
- -appLocation <APPLOCATION>   The path to the application package -appName <APPNAME>           The application name -appVersion <APPVERSION>     The application version -argument <ARGUMENT>         The argument to append to the install
+ -appLocation <APPLOCATION>            The path to the application package -appName <APPNAME>                    The application name -appVersion <APPVERSION>              The application version -argument <ARGUMENT>                  The argument to append to the
-                              directory. (usually the entry point file) -bin <BIN>                   The path to the service executable (eg. node.exe)
+                                       install directory. (usually the
+                                       entry point file)
+ -bin <BIN>                            The path to the service executable
+                                       (eg. node.exe)
- -container <CONTAINER>       [REQUIRED] The container you wish to deploy
+ -container <CONTAINER>                [REQUIRED] The container you wish
-                              to.
+                                       to deploy to.
                                        WildFly - 'wildfly'
-                              WebSphere - 'was'
+                                       WebSphere - 'websphere'
                                        Windows Service - 'ws' -help                                 Show help
+ -host <HOST>                          Hostname or IP -install                              Installs an application with
+                                       rollback
- -host <HOST>                 Hostname or IP -installDir <INSTALLDIR>     The path to the directory where you'd like
+ -installDir <INSTALLDIR>              The path to the directory where
-                              to install the service -nssm <NSSM>                 The path to the NSSM executable -password <PASSWORD>         Application server admin password -port <PORT>                 Management or SOAP port -username <USERNAME>         Application server admin username -wsadmin <WSADMIN>           The path to WebSphere wsadmin script
+                                       you'd like to install the service -nssm <NSSM>                          The path to the NSSM executable -password <PASSWORD>                  Application server admin password -port <PORT>                          Management or SOAP port -start                                Start application after installing -startMostRecentApps                  Start all most recent applications -stopAllApps                          Stops all applications installed -uninstallAppOldInstances <APPNAME>   Uninstalls old instances from an application -uninstallOldInstances                Uninstalls all old instances -username <USERNAME>                  Application server admin username -wsadmin <WSADMIN>                    The path to WebSphere wsadmin script

 Please report issues at https://gitlab.dcs.exictos.com/devops/libero